wei/SmartSpectra/cpp/README.md

 If you're interested in partnering with us or seeing higher support levels for specific packages, please reach out to <[support@presagetech.com](mailto:support@presagetech.com)>.

-### Authentication
+### Authentication & OnPrem Solution

 You'll need a Presage Physiology API key to use the SmartSpectra SDK.
 You can register for an account and obtain an API key at <https://physiology.presagetech.com>.
+The Physiology REST API is queried via the internet by the SmartSpectra SDKs to retrieve refined vitals data and metrics based on preprocessed data from video.

+Thus, generally, an internet connection is required while using the standard public version of the SDK.
+However, we do provide our **SmartSpectra OnPrem C++ SDK** solution to our partners, which runs entirely on the edge and uses a gRPC connection protocol to hook up with a frontend written in any of the [gRPC-supported languages](https://grpc.io/docs/languages/).
+If you're interested in using the OnPrem solution, please [contact us](https://presagetechnologies.com/contact-us).

 ## Installing Prebuilt SDK Packages from Debian Repository (Ubuntu / Linux Mint)